The Surabaya Integrated Transport Network Planning Project has produced

 From the completed study it was concluded that continued attempts to keep

-pace with the increasing demands for the use of private vehicles through further
+pace with the increasing demands for the use of private vehicles through

-widespread road construction were unsustainable.
+further widespread road construction were unsustainable.

 Instead, it was recommended that a policy of travel demand management be

-implemented through the application of a range of traffic restraint measures in
+implemented through the application of a range of traffic restraint measures

-provision and operation.
+transport provision and operation.

 Through the application of such a policy, the increased demand for public